Carlos Hall

-Carlos DeShaun Hall (born January 16, 1979) is a former American football defensive end in the National Football League (NFL).
-He was drafted by the Tennessee Titans in the seventh round of the 2002 NFL Draft.
+Carlos DeShaun Hall (born January 16, 1979) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He was selected 240th overall by the Tennessee Titans in the seventh round of the 2002 NFL draft.
 He also played for the Kansas City Chiefs and Denver Broncos.
-He played college football at Arkansas.
+He played college football for the Arkansas Razorbacks.

 College career

 Hall started 32 of 41 career games at the University of Arkansas, where he was named honorable mention All-American by Street & Smith and second-team All-SEC by the Associated Press as senior, recording 49 tackles, five tackles for loss, two forced fumbles, one fumble recovery and one sack.

+During his freshman season in 1998, Hall helped Arkansas finish 9-3 and win a share of the SEC West Division championship.
+As a sophomore in 1999, he helped the Razorbacks beat Texas in the 2000 Cotton Bowl Classic.
+His junior year in 2000, Arkansas beat ranked conference foes Mississippi State and LSU in consecutive weeks to gain bowl eligibility.
+His senior season would end at the Cotton Bowl as well, but Arkansas lost to Oklahoma in a hard-fought defensive game, 10–3.

+Hall is best known for blocking a field goal attempt by the #9 South Carolina Gamecocks during his senior year.
+The game was played at War Memorial Stadium in Little Rock, AR on October 13, 2001.
+Arkansas was leading 10–7 with 53 seconds left in the fourth quarter, when Gamecock head coach Lou Holtz called for a field goal attempt on fourth down to tie the game and send it to overtime.
+As the ball was snapped, Hall leapt at the line of scrimmage and blocked the kick with both hands.
+Arkansas recovered the ball and ran the clock out for the victory.
+It was South Carolina's first loss of the season.